ndmitchell/nsis/README.md

              setOutPath "$INSTDIR"        -- Where to install files in this section file [] "Example1.hs"        -- File to put into this section

-The file `example1.nsi` can now be processed with `makensis` to produce the installer `example1.exe`.
+Running this code will generate a file `example1.nsi` that can be processed with `makensis` to produce the installer `example1.exe`.
+Documentation on each of the functions [is available here](http://hackage.haskell.org/package/nsis/docs/Development-NSIS.html).

 ## Contributions welcome